 - Peel the lemon by first cutting off the tops, then standing the lemon on one end and slicing the skin off (including the thin white skin around the fruit as it's bitter) all the way around.

 - Add the peeled lemon to the blender and puree all the ingredients until smooth and velvety.
-I used my powerful Optimum VAC2 Air Vacuum Blender but you can use another good blender if you prefer (see my REVIEW of this blender in the writeup above).

 - Divide the mousse between individual pots/cups and refrigerate for at least 30 minutes before serving.
 Enjoy!